jdxlabs/ckad-exs/03_pod_design.md

 k apply -f files/03_02_po.yml
 ```

-## 3 : Create a pod that will be placed on node controlplane.
+## 3 : Create a pod that will be placed on node kind1-control-plane.
 Use nodeSelector and tolerations.

 ```bash
 k run nginx --image=nginx $dry $o > files/03_03_po.yml